opensearch-project/documentation-website/_field-types/index.md

 ### Dynamic mapping parameters

-The `dynamic_templates` support the following parameters for matching conditions and mapping rules:
+The `dynamic_templates` support the following parameters for matching conditions and mapping rules.
+The default vaule is `null`.

 Parameter | Description |
 ----------|-------------|